Marine Conservation and Dolphin Research in Tanzania

 Tourists are taken out in fishing boats with the promise of being able to get up-close and personal with dolphins, and they often eagerly jump into the water to swim with them.
 Dolphins are naturally inquisitive creatures and are very friendly, but they can sometimes be surrounded by 20+ boats all chasing after them to give the tourists the best experience.
 This can cause immense stress and anxiety to the local dolphin population, especially if they happen to be feeding or nursing their young.

-Through participation in this project, you’ll help collect data for research studies, assist the community in developing sustainable tourism and lend a hand with beach clean ups, coral reef mapping surveys and more.
-As part of regular project work coral reef surveys involve snorkelling, therefore participants are required to have a suitable level of swimming ability.
+Through participation in this project, you’ll help collect data for research studies, assist the community in developing sustainable tourism and lend a hand with beach clean ups, and more.
+As part of regular project work you will be snorkelling, therefore participants are required to have a suitable level of swimming ability.

 Project Details:

-• Project Activities: Beach conservation, dolphin research, data collection, local conservation education programs, coral reef mapping surveys and more.
+• Project Activities: Beach conservation, dolphin research, data collection, local conservation education programs, and more.
 There are also documentary nights and an Aims & Achievements evening.

 • Project Availability: Fixed program dates each year – see the Program Fee and Dates tab (below) or contact CISaustralia for upcoming availability